-Former Welsh rugby star Gareth Thomas has revealed that he is HIV positive.
+Former Welsh rugby star Gareth Thomas reveals he is HIV positive

 Thomas, who came out as gay in 2009, said that he was driven to suicidal thoughts as a result of his diagnosis.

 He told the Sunday Mirror: "I've been living with this secret for years.
 I've felt shame and keeping such a big secret has taken its toll.